PlanetLive/LinearA/axe/README.md

 <a href="../img/hagia-triada-sarcophagus.jpg"><img src="/LinearA/img/hagia-triada-sarcophagus.jpg" style="width:100%;max-width:900px"></a>
 Egyptian influenced funereal cult (1370-1320 BC) [Details](https://en.wikipedia.org/wiki/Hagia_Triada_Sarcophagus) - On the left side of the arcophagus we see dual mirror-axes (labrys) on poles.
 The birds sitting on the mirrors signify the use of the mirrors in delivering messages great distances, as the crow flies.

 15-syllable lines are common for funeral lamentations in Crete.
 "There exist the well-known standard responses and verses, but also more spontaneous and improvised dirges composed at the moment by a sorrowing relative."
-[Source](https://www.destinationcrete.gr/culture/music-in-crete/)

-The 15 syllables on the Arkalochori Axe could represent the core template for customizing a dirge for sacrifice in which the sounds match numbers.
-There also appears to be a clusering of 3 sets of 5 characters if we read all lines from top to bottom.
+[Source](https://www.destinationcrete.gr/culture/music-in-crete/) The custom insertions would have been the messages being transmitted (by light and drums) between well-known packets declaring the start and end of the message.

-The three columns could also be invoked by rolling dice (selecting organs from the animal sacrifices).
-A die game (get it, die game!) may have assisted young players in memorizing the associations for later use with mirrors and drums.
-The geranos dance that young people learned in ancient Crete may have taught them more advance consonant-vowel sequences by memorizing the order of turns in a maze created with tile patterns in courtyards.
+The three columns could also be invoked by rolling dice.
+A die game during BBQ parties (for selecting flanks and organs from the animal sacrifices) may have assisted young players in memorizing the number-sound associations during picnics.
+The geranos dance, that young people learned in ancient Crete, may have taught them more advance consonant-vowel sequences for the order of turns during dances held using a tile maze outside in courtyards.

 <div style="clear:both"></div>